TSUS Regents approve new construction management, quantitative finance master’s degrees at Texas State

-The Texas State University System Board of Regents has authorized Texas State University to offer two new Master of Science degrees in Construction Science, and Quantitative Finance and Economics to address pressing demand in the state’s economy.
+The Texas State University System Board of Regents has authorized Texas State University to offer two new Master of Science degrees in Construction Management, and Quantitative Finance and Economics to address pressing demand in the state’s economy.

 The board approved the new degrees during its quarterly meeting February 13 in San Marcos.
 The programs will begin enrolling students in the fall of 2020, pending final approval by the Texas Higher Education Coordinating Board.

 A Bachelor of Arts degree with a major in Religious Studies was also approved during the board meeting.

 The M.S. in Construction Management degree, to be offered by the Department of Engineering Technology, is part of Texas State's ongoing commitment to address the workforce needs of Texas.
 Large construction firms increasingly require construction managers with both construction experience and a master’s degree in construction-related field.
 Construction managers coordinate and supervise a wide variety of construction projects, often performing the tasks of cost estimators and schedulers.
 The use of specialized software requires advanced skills to decide how to allocate time and money in order to complete projects within budget and time constraints.

 The United States Bureau of Labor Statistics (USBLS) projects 11% in demand for construction managers from 2018 to 2028, an increase of 44,800 additional jobs nationwide.
 Texas Workforce Commission (TWC) data anticipates the number of construction managers growing 18.4% from 2016 to 2026 in the state, creating an additional 3,950 new jobs annually.